emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

         com.sun.security.auth.module.Krb5LoginModule required
         principal="HTTP/loggui.com@EXAMPLE.COM"
         useKeyTab=true
-        keyTab=/etc/elasticsearch/esauth.keytab
+        keyTab=/etc/logserver/esauth.keytab
         storeKey=true
         debug=true;
       };
     ```

       The principal user and keyTab location should be changed as per the values created in Step 2.
 Make sure the domain is in **UPPERCASE** as shown above. \
-      The `krb5Login.conf` file should be placed on your elasticsearch node, for   instance, `/etc/elasticsearch/` with read permissions for the elasticsearch user:
+      The `krb5Login.conf` file should be placed on your Data Node node, for   instance, `/etc/logserver/` with read permissions for the Data Node user:

       ```bash
-      sudo chmod 640 /etc/elasticsearch/krb5Login.conf
+      sudo chmod 640 /etc/logserver/krb5Login.conf
-      sudo chown elasticsearch: /etc/elasticsearch/krb5Login.conf
+      sudo chown user: /etc/logserver/krb5Login.conf
       ```

       <br>

-1. Uncomment and edit JVM arguments, in `/etc/elasticsearch/jvm.options.d/single-sign-logon.options` as shown below:
+1. Uncomment and edit JVM arguments, in `/etc/logserver/jvm.options.d/single-sign-logon.options` as shown below:
     ```
     -Dsun.security.krb5.debug=false \
     -Djava.security.krb5.realm=**EXAMPLE.COM** \
     -Djava.security.krb5.kdc=**192.168.3.111** \
-    -Djava.security.auth.login.config=/etc/elasticsearch/krb5Login.conf \
+    -Djava.security.auth.login.config=/etc/logserver/krb5Login.conf \
     -Djavax.security.auth.useSubjectCredsOnly=false
     ```
     Change the `.krb5.realm` and `.krb5.kdc` to the appropriate values. `Realm` is defined as used domain (must be in UPPERCASE) realm and `.kdc` is AD's IP address.
-Those JVM arguments have to be set for the Elasticsearch server.
+Those JVM arguments have to be set for the Logserver server.

     <br>